 Halton Region is committed to providing residents and businesses with safe, clean drinking water.
 Halton Region’s Lead Sampling Program ensures that all drinking water is lead-free through:

-Although the risk of lead in Halton Region's drinking water remains low, the MOECC has requested that Ontario municipalities, including Halton Region, do a series of private/residential lead sampling in 2017.
+Although the risk of lead in Halton Region's drinking water remains low, the MECP has requested that Ontario municipalities, including Halton Region, do a series of private/residential lead sampling in 2017.

 To see if you have a lead service line or lead plumbing: